MicrosoftDocs/powerquery-docs/powerquery-docs/unpivot-column.md

 ![General Unpivot columns sample initial table](images/me-unpivot-initial-table.png)

-This table has a value by country and by date as a matrix.
-You may need to transform that table into the following one with unpivoted columns.
+Instead, you could transform the table into the following one with unpivoted columns so that it's easier to use the date as attribute to filter on.

 ![General Unpivot columns sample goal table](images/me-unpivot-final-table.png)